greentic-ai/greentic-telemetry/README.md

 - `tracing_opentelemetry::layer` connected to an OTLP gRPC exporter
 - `service.name` populated from `OtlpConfig`

-The subscriber becomes the global default; call `shutdown()` during graceful shutdown to flush spans.
+The subscriber becomes the global default; use `opentelemetry::global::shutdown_tracer_provider()` during graceful shutdown to flush spans.

 ## Testing utilities